Dr Claire Feehily

 Claire’s academic background was originally in modern history and she completed a first degree at King’s College London and worked in the archive of the War Studies Dept. there.
 She later gained a PhD in English in 2008 from London University, examining the political debate about how to teach the humanities and literary heritage, and taught at Birkbeck College and the School of Advanced Study.
 She has particular research and teaching interests in Cultural Memory and has published on the memorialisation of military conflict.
 She is currently working on the University of Bradford archive of Dr William Allchin, POW, psychiatrist and peace builder.

-Claire is delighted to have been appointed as a Trustee to the Heritage Lottery and National Heritage Memorial Funds.
+Claire is delighted to have been appointed as a Trustee to the National Lottery Heritage and National Heritage Memorial Funds.

 Aside from her particular research interests, she loves to visit the small islands of Europe, watch their bird life, and discover how history and population movement leave their traces on the landscape.